statsig-io/docs/docs/statsig-warehouse-native/features/freshness.md

 description: Early Diagnostics of Experiments
 ---

-## Early Diagnostics for the first 1 million exposures
+## Just-in-time updates for the first 1 million exposures

 After launching an experiment, you may want to check certain results -- such as page load time, impressions on key pages, and business-critical metrics -- as early as possible to detect crashes or catch a bug.